Lancaster Canal: Construction

-The next project would be the 2.5 mi Glasson Dock branch, which had been authorised by the Act of Parliament obtained in 1792.
+The next project would be the 2.5 mi Glasson Dock branch, which had been authorised by the act of Parliament obtained in 1792.
 There was opposition from Preston, who felt that the canal crossing of the Ribble was much more important, but the makeup of the committee meant that the Glasson Branch was preferred.
-They obtained another Act of Parliament in 1819, to authorise the raising of more capital, and to retrospecively sanction the construction of Killington reservoir and the branch to the Leeds and Liverpool Canal at Johnson's Hillock.
+They obtained another act of Parliament, the Lancaster Canal Navigation Act 1819 (59 Geo.
+3. c. lxiv) in 1819, to authorise the raising of more capital, and to retrospectively sanction the construction of Killington reservoir and the branch to the Leeds and Liverpool Canal at Johnson's Hillock.
 Crosley had taken over as superintendent of the entire canal from Fletcher in 1820, and work commenced in 1823.
 It was finished in December 1825, with six locks carrying the canal down 52 ft to the basin and dock.
 The company was short of money, and the lack of warehouses and wharves initially led to trade developing slowly.
 With the project complete, Crosley left in June 1826 to become engineer on the Macclesfield Canal, and was replaced by Bryan Padgett Gregson.

 A canal crossing of the River Ribble was never constructed.
 In 1813, when the northern extension to Kendal was about to be built, some of the Preston proprietors, led by a man called Shuttleworth, proposed a scheme to cross the Ribble on the level, which Fletcher decided was not practicable.
 They then proposed an aqueduct at a lower level, with locks on both sides of the river.
 Fletcher estimated the cost as £160,537, and while it could be done, that amount of money was not available, and providing a water supply for the locks would be difficult.
 Shuttleworth then demanded a special general meeting in 1817, at which he suggested that the cost could be obtained by applying to the Exchequer Bill Loan Commission, but his proposal was defeated.